Take the quiz

 New mispositionings or secondary effects mentioned above could lead to changes in our appearance.

-What factors should you consider when choosing a clear orthodontic treatment?
+Factors when choosing a clear orthodontic treatment

 Now that we know that at-home aligners are only safe if supervised by professionals, but among so many brands offering similar treatments, how can we distinguish between those that are safe and those that aren’t?

 In order to avoid any risks, we’ve compiled a list of the key factors to consider when choosing clear orthodontic treatment.
-If any orthodontic treatment you are considering doesn’t include each and every one of the following guidelines, it should be ruled out.
+If any orthodontic treatment you are considering doesn’t include every one of the following guidelines, it should be ruled out.

 Getting a professional diagnosis